Brunnian exotic surface links in the 4-ball: Introduction

 Heuristically, the index $k$ measures the extent to which the link components are entangled.
 At one extreme are $(n,n)$--Brunnian links: these are the nontrivial $n$--component Brunnian links.
 The $(n,1)$--Brunnian links lie at the other extreme: all of their nonempty sublinks are nontrivial.
 Thus Theorem~\ref{thm:intro-nk-brunnian} encapsulates a wide spectrum of exotic behavior.

-The extreme cases of Theorem~\ref{thm:intro-nk-brunnian} follow immediately from the above: for $n=k$, take the disk links from Theorem~\ref{thm:intro-any-no-components}, while for $k=1$, consider a split union of $n$ copies of~$D_1$ and the same for~$D_2$ and apply~\cite{Hayden}.
+The extreme cases of Theorem~\ref{thm:intro-nk-brunnian} follow immediately from the above: for $k=n$, take the disk links from Theorem~\ref{thm:intro-any-no-components}; for $k=1$, consider a split union of $n$ copies of~$D_1$ and the same of~$D_2$, then apply~\cite{Hayden}.
 The intermediate cases require a new construction.